So, Who is A Helicopter Parent?

 “Hold your child to account.
 At each stage of life, check your child is on track to accomplish basic skills.
 If they aren’t, put in the time to train them.
 For example, by the age of seven, children should be able to help cook meals and make their beds.
 By nine, they should know simple sewing, how to take out the trash and fold and put away their clothes.
 By the age of 13, check that they can iron, use basic hand tools and mow the lawn.

 Ask your child questions to help them work out their own solutions.
 Instead of constantly directing them, ask what they think they should do to solve a problem.
 More often than not, they will come up with a more practical, age-appropriate solution.”

-This is so true.
+About helicopter parenting, This is so true.
 I have now started believing that parenting is a two-way journey.
 Both for the parent and the child involved.
 It needs space, dedication, mutual respect and keeping all channels of communication open.
 Tell them you will support them but let them bear the consequences of a mistake done by them.
 Let them fall but prepare to get up on their own.
 There is no formula, no trick to raise successful and happy children, it is only about the fine balance.
 As Rohinton Mistry has aptly said, “you have to use your failures as stepping stones to success.
 You have to maintain a fine balance between hope and despair.
-In the end it’s all a question of balance.”
+In the end, it’s all a question of balance.”

 Featured Image Source: Pixabay

 Author: Priyanka Mohanty